 Reasons for Falling Merchandise

 Large stores and warehouses often use high shelving to maximize space and efficiency in storing and displaying merchandise.
 However, when these shelves are too crowded or items are improperly stacked, the potential for merchandise to fall increases, and customers can be seriously injured.
+Premises liability attorneys have all of the information available to advocate vigorously on behalf of our clients.
 Many different situations can lead to falling merchandise, including:

 - Improperly installed shelving, or shelves that are not strong enough to support heavy items.